Originate/nectarine/docs/redux_comparison.md

 # Highlights

-* The store exposes reducers at a high level with `$set` and its related methods
+* The store exposes reducers with `$set` and the related methods
-* Each `$set` call can be thought of as a `dispatch` as it triggers an update
+* Each `$set` call is essentially a `dispatch` as it triggers an update
-* Actions are plain functions and can be used for encapsulation or to group getters or setters
+* Actions are plain functions and can be used for encapsulation or to group getters / setters
 * `mapStateToProps` and `mapDispatchToProps` are combined into a single `mapProps`

 # Entry Point